pantheon-systems/documentation/source/content/cookies.md

 ## Cache-Varying Cookies

-Respond to a request with cached content depending on the presence and value of a particular cookie.
+You can respond to a request with cached content depending on the presence and value of a particular cookie.
 It's important to note that the cookie name must follow the naming rules below for the response to be cached by Pantheon's Edge:

 - Must begin with the 7 capital letters `STYXKEY`
 - Must have one or more of the following: